 How can the materialist foundations of actual solidarity be rethought without falling back into tacit assumptions of social homogeneity?
 Class, gender, race, nation, and even humanity have all lost their status as matters of course.
 Given the effects of sexism and racism, theories of solidarity have to take into account the complex contradictions of capitalist societies which divide subaltern and exploited groups on the domestic level as well as globally.
 Appeals to solidarity hence run into an uncertainty concerning the foundations of solidarity.
 Is solidarity the result of a shared form of life or of collective practices?
 Does it stem from similar experiences or a common situation?
 Is it marked by adversity or a common enemy?
 Or is it the effect of a shared devotion to a common cause?

-This event is part of our fourth International Critical Theory Summer School.
-While the Summer School is limited to admitted participants, the round table event is public.
-The zoom-link will be published in advance.
+This event was part of our fourth International Critical Theory Summer School.
+While the Summer School is limited to admitted participants, the round table event was public.

 Hauke Brunkhorst (Europa-Universität Flensburg)